atidyshirt/University/ENCE360/Assignments/assignment_2021/report/report.md

 The algorithm found in the main routine of the `downloader.c` file (lines 175 and onwards) initially takes in a URL, the number of worker threads and an output directory as parameters to the program.
-The program then creates a new directory with the name provided as an argument, the program then opens a file, spawns working threads.
+The program then creates a new directory with the name provided as an argument; the program then opens a file, spawns working threads.

-From here the program starts its main event loop, this will run as long as we keep receiving a new URL from the URL file, then it will return the size of the line and assign the line to a variable called `line`, note this size does not include a null terminator character.
+From here, the program starts its main event loop; this will run as long as we keep receiving a new URL from the URL file, then it will return the size of the line and assign the line to a variable called `line`, note this size does not include a null terminator character.
 Upon receiving an end-of-file signal, the `getline()` function will return `-1` and break out of the loop.

-If end-of-file is not received, the algorithm will have received the size of the URL, and the URL itself.
-The main routine will then create new tasks and add them to the `context->todo` queue, these tasks are used to download a section of the file.
-After these tasks are added to the `context->todo` queue, the worker threads will then get an item from the `context->todo` queue (removing it from `context->todo`) and process the task, the received bytes will be then placed into the task's buffer `task->result` and the task will be placed into `context->done` to establish that the task has been completed.
+If the end-of-file is not received, the algorithm will have received the size of the URL and the URL itself.
+The main routine will then create new tasks and add them to the `context->todo` queue; these tasks are used to download a section of the file.
+After these tasks are added to the `context->todo` queue, the worker threads will then get an item from the `context->todo` queue (removing it from `context->todo`) and process the task, the received bytes will be then placed into the task's buffer `task->result`, and the task will be placed into `context->done` to establish that the task has been completed.

-The dispatcher thread (initial thread that is started by the user) gets tasks from the `context->done` queue that have been processed and writes the downloaded bytes from `task->result` into a file on disk corresponding to the URL provided, this will happen one by one until the file is fully written.
+The dispatcher thread (initial thread that the user starts) gets tasks from the `context->done` queue that have been processed and writes the downloaded bytes from `task->result` into a file on disk corresponding to the URL provided, this will happen one by one until the file is fully written.

-The final stages of the main routine is to free excess memory and workers and close the open file, finally the process terminates and the program has concluded.
+The final stages of the main routine are to free excess memory and workers and close the open file, finally the process terminates, and the program has concluded.

 ### Mapping to a design pattern and performance improvements

-The algorithm above is using the dispatcher/worker pattern (mostly, this is explained below), as we have shown above, the initial thread that is created by the user, acts as a dispatcher allocating tasks to a pool of worker threads , the method of allocation is assigning the work to the `todo` queue, where the worker threads get woken to perform the work of downloading the data.
+The algorithm above uses the dispatcher/worker pattern (mainly, this is explained below); as we have shown above, the initial thread that the user creates, acts as a dispatcher allocating tasks to a pool of worker threads, the method of allocation is assigning the work to the `todo` queue, where the worker threads get woken to perform the work of downloading the data.

-One performance fault found in the program is where the dispatcher thread is writing the files, at this point in the program, the worker threads will remain idle as the dispatcher thread continues to work, this will cause a bottleneck.
-It is also important to note that this does not match the dispatcher/worker method, as the dispatcher is responsible for completing work rather than specifically allocating the work to the pool of worker threads.
+One performance fault found in the program is where the dispatcher thread is writing the files; at this point in the program, the worker threads will remain idle as the dispatcher thread continues to work, which will cause a bottleneck.
+It is also important to note that this does not match the dispatcher/worker method.
+The dispatcher is responsible for completing work rather than specifically allocating the work to the pool of worker threads.

 ### Performance analysis